 The Nike+ version will be available for $370 (38mm) and $400 (42mm) from Apple.com, Nike.com, Apple Stores, some Nike retail stores, a few Apple Authorized Resellers, and stores like Macy’s and Dick’s Sporting Goods.

 Article originally published in September.
-Updated on 10-24-2016 by Malarie Gokey: Added news that the Nike+ model will debut on October 28 as well as pricing for the device.
+Updated on 04-18-2017 by Lulu Chang: Added news that Compal has become the second OEM for the Apple Watch